alexeykuz-sys/LinguaGames-Project-MS2/README.md

 2. Upon entering the site, users are automatically presented with clear website consisting of the three blocks:
     - The main area of page presented with 12 cards with a logo of the game.
 User is not able to click on any of the cards until he press the start button.
     - Above the cards are four buttons to help user to interact and control the actions and response of the website, i.e. language choice dropdown menu, start/reset button, timer and sound on/off button.
 Start/Reset and Sound on/off buttons have dual functions and change colour once pressed.
 Timer changes the colour of the round bar giving user visual notification of time left.
     - Navigation bar - it simple bar that consist of the game logo and menu offering user to read rules of the game and to contact developer.
-The m
+The menu changes from text on desktops to icons on mobile devices.
+Rules and contact form presented in modal form and invisible to user, unless called upon by pressing relevant menu item.

 2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.